AFriendlyIrin/SMT-text-editing/README.md

 * **Haunt → Revenant**: This race always confused me a lot.
 They're different from Undead, somehow, and they're called ghosts, even though they contain obviously corporeal entities like ghouls (and literal ghosts are covered by a different race).
 I think the idea is that they are the same person who has come back, while Undead are a demon pupetting an unrelated corpse?
 If so, "Revenant" conveys that.
 * **Foul → Wretch**: As with "Holy", I don't like using adjectives as race names.
 I feel that "wretch" conveys a stronger image, and better communicates that they are weak, pathetic failures.
   * Alternative: **Anathema**, **Pariah**, or **Abomination**.
 The Japanese (外道) literally means "Wrong Path", but colloquially means heterodoxy or heresy.
 The idea of these things being heretical by their nature is so interesting, and that's not at all conveyed by just calling them "foul".
 However, I feel like "Anathema" and "Pariah" make them sound too important, which conflicts with their patheticness.
 "Abomination" would be perfect, but it's way too long.
+* **Famed → Hero** because someone needs to cut Atlus America off from the adjectives.
+(The Japanese is slightly different from that used for the "Hero" race, but there's no game where they're both present so it doesn't need to be different.)

 ### Game-Specific Races
 #### Shin Megami Tensei II
 * **Jirae → Dwarf** (rather than "Terran") due to the elves vs. dwarves subplot making that feel more apropos.
 (Note that I couldn't change the message strings, so the NPC dialogue and such will still call them "Chirei".)
 * **Godly → The One God**.
 This is accurate to YHVH's title in Megami Tensei II (唯一神, "Only God"), and given SMT2 both echoes this beat from MT2 and features YHVH at his most villainous, I wanted to use this instead of the less dramatic "Almighty".
 (Also, it's hilariously ironic given SMT2 features two YHVHs.)
+#### Shin Megami Tensei: if...
+* **Holy → Mythic** rather than Guardian to avoid confusion with the player characters' Guardians.
 #### Shin Megami Tensei III
 * **Vile → Wicked** (rather than "Devil") to preserve the grammar of the negotiation dialogue "You're talking to me knowing I'm Vile?"
 As there is no Jaki race in SMT3, this isn't an issue.
 * **Haunt → Undead** rather than Revenant because there's no regular Undead in SMT3.